Explore this free Rotation Guide to see what Rotation Prep has to offer.

-Curbside Consults: Listen to an interview with Dr. Patricia Kritek in which we take a deep dive into ARDS, beyond low tidal-volume ventilation, the importance of PEEP, neuromuscular blockade and prone positioning to highlight key clinical trials and discuss in detail how these therapies may work.
+Curbside Consults: Listen to an interview with Dr. Patricia Kritek where we take a deep dive into ARDS, beyond low tidal-volume ventilation, the importance of PEEP, neuromuscular blockade, and prone positioning to highlight key clinical trials and discuss in detail how these therapies may work.

 (02:27 history and overview of ARDS; 04:47 diagnosis; 10:22 ARMA trial, low tidal volume ventilation, and ventilator associated lung injury; 19:16 PEEP and recruiting lung; 28:59: optimizing PEEP and assessing pleural pressure; 37:30: additional therapies; 40:52: neuromuscular blockade; 46:07: prone positioning; 51:52: rescue therapies; 55:02: summary and concluding remarks)

 Dr. Kritek is Professor of Medicine in the Division of Pulmonary and Critical Care Medicine and the Associate Medical Director of Critical Care at the University of Washington Medical Center.

 ARDS is a disorder of oxygenation that is secondary to diffuse alveolar damage.
 The damage can be scattered and nonhomogenous throughout the lungs.